 Recent developments affecting learning methods

-There are also free tools such as animation, infographics, video, word clouds, and self-authored e-learning, which enable anyone to create learning content.
+There are also free tools such as animation, infographics, video, word clouds, and self-authored e-learning, which enable anyone to create and share learning content.

 Massive open online courses, or MOOCs, are free-open access courses available to anyone.
 They’re available in business or language skills as well as a vast range of other topics which can be good at getting adults back into the habit of learning.
 Organisations can connect employees to existing MOOCs or create bespoke corporate MOOCs.
 We offer two MOOCs available via Future Learn covering the principles of people management and HR fundamentals.